 Last year I wrote a huge college shopping list, and it remains my most popular post today!
 Because the list is so big though, some of the items are more necessary than others, and for those with small dorms, several items listed would be impossible to fit (I wish my dorm was big enough for a futon!).
 So to simplify things a bit, I’ve narrowed that list down to 12 items I couldn’t have lived without in my dorm.
 These items will work for any dorm, big or small, and a few aren’t even on my original list.
-I’ve included links to a few of my favorite choices, some of which I own myself!
+I’ve included links to a few of my favorite choices, most of which I own myself!

 Note: This post contains affiliate links.
 You can read my disclosure by clicking here.

 1. A coffee maker: Whether you like coffee, tea, or oatmeal for breakfast, a coffee maker is a money + time saver.
 When you’re in a rush to get to class, stopping by the cafeteria or a Starbucks is out of the question, and who knows how long the line will be anyway?
 I stopped by Costco and grabbed an 80 count box of K-cups at a great discount, so I’m basically paying $0.40 for each cup of coffee!
 I have a Keurig K55, which I found at a huge discount at Target on Black Friday.
 If you prefer buying bags of coffee rather than k-cups, you should try out their reusable cup!

 2. A weekender bag: For those weekends when you want head out to the city or spend some time at home, a weekender bag is the perfect size to pack a few days worth of clothes.
 I also used mine for switching my clothes out before winter, which was so much easier than using a suitcase!
 My Vera Bradley weekend bag has worked perfectly for everything from weekend trips to two week vacations, and I’ve been surprised at how durable it’s been!